 The 15X15 cm (225 cm2) settling plate is placed under a dissecting stereo-microscope at 30X magnification and all juveniles on the underside of the plate are counted.
 If settled juvenile densities are too abundant to count accurately, five 1 cm2 replicates are counted using a 1 cm2 counting cell randomly placed on the plate.
 Juveniles are counted in each 1 cm2 block, and plate density is estimated as number of juveniles/m2.
 On plates with extremely dense encrustations and uniform distribution of individuals, ¼ of the plate area is counted.

-Zebra mussels in Lake Champlain continued to reproduce and settle successfully during 2016.
+Zebra mussels in Lake Champlain continued to reproduce and settle successfully during 2021.
 The range expansion in the Northeast Lake is now complete.
 Zebra mussel adults have been well established in the South, Central, and Northwest Lake since 1996.
-Season settling plates retrieved at nearshore stations in these areas in 2016 confirm continued reproductive success, and similar growth rates as in years past.
-Season settling plates were missing at Missisquoi Bay and St Albans Bay in 2007.
-Season settling plates were missing at Chipman Point, Basin Harbor and Malletts Bay in 2008.
-Observations of floating docks in these areas showed settlement.
+Season settling plates retrieved at nearshore stations in these areas in 2021 confirm continued reproductive success, and similar growth rates as in years past.

 Additional Lake and River Sampling